-By Year 8, all students as a group were +8 months.
-PP students were +3.
-(84%) of students made expected or higher than expected progress.
-This shows the positive impact of our work on literacy so far.
-Currently 41 students' reading skills are lower than their chronological age.
+The graph below tracks the reading progress of our current year 8, when they were in year 7 (2021-22) In the latest test in September all students as a group are +11 months.
+PP students are +7 months .Last year 82.6% of students made expected or higher than expected progress.
+This shows the positive impact of our work on literacy so far!
+Currently 52 students' reading skills are lower than their chronological age and 22 have a reading age lower than 10 years